Why does the middle of my mattress feel softer than the rest?

 Softness on top, weakness underneath.

 What you feel when you press the surface is the comfort layer.
 What holds your spine is the support core beneath it.
-Body weight concentrates in the center third of the mattress during sleep, making it the first area to lose structural support over time — so when the core there fatigues, the comfort layer above loses its stable base and sinks more readily.
+Night after night, the hips and torso load the center third harder than any other part of the bed, so the support core there fatigues first — and when it does, the comfort layer above loses its stable base and sinks more readily.
 The surface feels softer because there's less holding it up.

 Why it starts in the middle.